lardemua/ros_bridge/carla_ros_pcl_visualizer/README.md

-# CARLA-ROS Point Cloud Map Creation
+# CARLA-ROS Point Cloud Map Visualization

 The node `carla_ros_pcl_visualizer` is used to create pointcloud maps for Carla levels.